nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Data path display :

 * Displays the absolute path to the folder where the data is stored at the bottom of PartyPlanet.
-* Note: Absolute path to the data folder has to be of length less than 60 characters to ensure that this feature works well.

 <div markdown="block" class="alert-warning">

-**:warning: When the length of the path is more than 60 characters, there is a chance that the path will be concatenated with a trailing `...`.**
+**:warning: If length of the path is more than 60 characters, path may be truncated with a trailing `...`.**

 </div>